comput3ai/plugin-comput3ai-mcp/README.md

 ## 🚀 Usage

+1.deploy and mcp server
+ - examples can be found here https://github.com/modelcontextprotocol/servers/
-1. Add the plugin to your character configuration:
+2. Add the plugin to your character configuration:

 ```json
 {